whyisthisbroken/atmospheric-weather-card-backup/README.md

 ## Examples

-You can customize these examples however you like.
-If you want the exact same look, use the guides to add the [fonts](#font-family) and [weather icons](#weather-icons).
+The card is meant to be pretty flexible.
+You can customize these examples however you like, mix different elements, or combine them with other Home Assistant cards.
+If you want the exact look from the screenshots, use the guides to add the [fonts](#font-family) and [weather icons](#weather-icons).

 <br>